Into the Water by Paula Hawkins & 16 More Thrillers to Read Now

 After the disappearance of their sister, Claire and Lydia don’t speak.
 Claire’s husband’s murder draws them back together, however.
 Could these two events be connected?

 The Gabriel Allon series is a very successful series about an assassin/ spy who is also an art restorer.
-This newest installment actually takes place in the present time with a forward by there author explaining that he wrote the book before recent terror attacks but actually stopped writing the book for a while because the events of current day were hitting too close to home.
+This newest installment actually takes place in the present time with a foreword by there author explaining that he wrote the book before the recent terror attacks but actually stopped writing the book for a while because the events of the current day were hitting too close to home.
 Always thrilling and exciting, you must read this book!
 Of course, if you haven’t read any books in the series, The Kill Artist (book #1) is a great place to start!

 Riley grew up with overprotective parents but when she finds a birth certificate for Jane Elizabeth O’Leary in her baby book, she wonders if there is something more.
 What have her parents been hiding?
 Maybe things are not as they seem.
-With every question comes more more questions.
+With every question comes more questions.